- Download our Moving to Madrid Guide (PDF)

 Despite some restrictions during rush hour, bikes are also allowed on public transport.

-In addition to BiciMAD, Madrid's electric bike-sharing service, there are lots of bike rental shops local throughout the city.
+In addition to BiciMAD, Madrid's electric bike-sharing service, there are plenty of bike rental shops throughout the city.

 Driving in Madrid

-Driving in Spain can be harrowing as many local drivers don’t follow the rules of the road and drive quite aggressively.
-There’s also very limited parking and most expats living here find it far easier to get around on public transport.
+Driving in Spain can be harrowing, as many local drivers don’t follow the rules of the road and drive quite aggressively.
+There’s also limited parking, and most expats living here find it far easier to get around on public transport.

 Expats who do choose to drive and buy a car in Madrid should expect to deal with mountains of paperwork and challenges when driving in the city.
 Spain is infamous for its bureaucracy, and expats will need to secure an NIE number and driving permit or licence before hitting the road to enjoy their new set of wheels.
 See Transport and Driving in Spain for more on obtaining a driving licence in Spain.

 When parking, people generally bump their way into parking spaces and care less for the condition of their car or that of others than one might be used to.
 Expect scrapes, scratches and dents – they are inevitable.
 Expats should also never leave anything of value visible in their car, or it may be broken into.